nithish96/nithish96.github.io/_posts/2019-11-15-lotterytickets.md

 		<p>In single shot pruning we take a trained model and prune the unwanted channels.
 Typically there is a drop in accuracy when we prune some of the channels.
 Since pruning damages the learned function by the network, fine tuning is required for the pruned model to match the accuracy of original model.
 	</p>
 	 <p>
 		For example - Assume that we have 256 filters in particular layer i.
-Then if we want to remove filters that have lower magnitude (pruning criteria).
+Then if we want to remove filters that have lower magnitude (also known as pruning criteria).
 Say there are 30 such filters that match pruning criteria then we remove all of these 30 filters.
 This reduces the number of filters in the pruned network.
 This way we do it for all the layers in the network there by reducing the memory footprint and the complexity of the network.
 	</p>
 	<h4>Iterative Pruning</h4>
 	<p> It is observed that pruning followed by retraining has achieved better results than single shot pruning [Ref 4].
 This is also known as Iterative pruning.
 Iterative pruning can be described as follows